jeslinmx/merlin_zerotier/README.md

 stop ping with CTRL-C now it may kill the zerotier daemon but because our scripts are now installed, it should restart shortly.)
 Now you should be able to connect to the router from another client on your zerotier network via SSH or Web GUI using the router's zerotier IP address.

+To connect to LAN clients from zerotier, you'll have to set up appropriate Managed Routes in your zerotier dashboard.
+Under `Advanced > Managed Routes`, fill out your LAN network and subnet as the Destination, and your router's zerotier IP as Via.
+On your router, edit `/opt/var/lib/zerotier-one/networks.d/<Network ID>.local .conf`, and replace `allowManaged=1` with `allowManaged=<zerotier network IP range>/<subnet>`.
+This prevents your router from picking up this route automatically and trying to route LAN traffic through itself via zerotier.

-To connect to LAN clients from outside, just use their LAN IP address.
-In order to do this, you'll have to set up a custom route on your zerotier clients outside the LAN.
+You can also do this manually by adding a custom route on each of your zerotier clients outside the LAN.
 The way to do this depends on the OS of your client, but for example, the command on MacOS is `sudo route add <LAN IP range> <zerotier router IP>`.
-It may be tempting to add the route to `Managed Routes` in your zerotier dashboard, but [we recommend against that](#dont-use-zerotier-managed-routes).

 ## Connect two LANs